sander-aaron/portfolio/_work/otter-rescue.md

 audience: "Adults who are looking to rescue a dog or other animal.
 This site has a lot of other animals to foster and/or rescue."
 strengthstitle: "Strengths"
 strengths: |
-  The site has a lot of pictures which catch the eyes of the user (FINISH)
+  The site has a lot of pictures which catch the eyes of the user, it has clear titles for their banners and directs the user to what they are looking for quickly.
 weaknessestitle: "Weaknesses"
 weaknesses: |
-  Put in weaknesses
+  It is a very simple site, there is not much information on the home page when you come in.
+As well, their navigation is a little finicky and hard to get the dropdowns to work.
 visual: |
   After all the research had been done, I started to think about how I wanted the site to feel.
 I knew the site had to feel professional but it also had to feel welcoming.
 I strived to be professional without being cold and friendly without being unprofessional.
 type: |